nguyenhoc89/GPSTracker/README.md

 }
 ```

-Add listener in your activity
+Add event listener code to your activity

 ```java
 LocationTrackerServiceManager.getInstances().addLocationTrackerListener(new LocationTrackerServiceManager.ILocationTracker() {